Undergraduate applications and offers

 3. your Unique Student Identifier (USI) (a government-issued student reference number that you need to enrol at an institution and get HECS-HELP or FEE-HELP – apply for a USI or check if you already have one).

 Once you've applied, you can change the order of your preferences – or even the courses you’ve selected – as often as you like before the closing dates for each offer round.
 (Some courses have early application closing dates so check for these as well.)
-Simply log in to your application using your UAC application number and UAC PIN.
+Simply log in to your application.
 You can't change your preferences by phone, letter or email.

 Year 12 students: How to apply through UAC